 Road trips are a great way to spend time with your family and explore different parts of the country.
 They’re often cheaper than flying, and create tons of memories and stories to tell for years.

 Spending so much time on the road, however, puts you at a higher risk for auto accidents.
-Don’t let your road trip get cut short or result in injuries.
+Don’t let your road trip get cut short or result in injuries from auto accidents that can occur.
 Follow these tips for a safe trip with family or friends.

 - Review your route ahead of time.